llvm/llvm-project/llvm/docs/DeveloperPolicy.rst

   migrated to git.

-  In the rare situation where there are multiple authors, please use the `git tag 'Co-author-by:' to list the additional authors
+  In the rare situation where there are multiple authors, please use the `git tag 'Co-authored-by:' to list the additional authors
   <https://github.blog/2018-01-29-commit-together-with-co-authors/>`_.

 * The title should be concise.
 Because all commits are emailed to the list with